slicer¶

 Exits the application with the specified exit code.

-The method does not stops the process immediately but lets pending events to be processed.
+The method does not stop the process immediately but lets pending events to be processed.
 If exit() is called again while processing pending events, the error code will be overwritten.

 To make the application exit immediately, this code can be used.